-Customer service refers to the assistance and support provided by an organization to its customers before, during, and after purchasing and using its products or services.
-It includes all interactions that a customer has with the organization across all touchpoints, from initial awareness to post-purchase care.
+Customer service refers to the assistance and support provided by a company to its customers before, during, and after purchasing and using its products or services.
+It includes all interactions that a customer has with a company across all touchpoints, from initial awareness to post-purchase care.